NZX37/ytdlpcli/README.md

 2. Options to download Video and audio or Audio only using ffmpeg(also included within RUN file)

 #Instructions:
-1. Download full repo
+1. Download full repo using CODE > Download Zip
 2. Unzip .zip file
-3. Run the shortcut labelled "ytdlp-cli"
+3. Enter "src" folder
+4. run RUN.bat